WTy-2/spec/src/utilities.md

 }
 ```

-[^note] Of course in WTy2, `do`-notation is not really related to the `do` utility defined here; it can be used in any block...
-But hey, I didn't name it!
+[^note] Of course in WTy2, `do`-notation is not really related to the `do` utility defined here; it can be used in any block.
+"Braces-notation" doesn't quite roll of the tongue though...